plackyhacker/plackyhacker.github.io/kernel/hevd.md

 }
 ```

 I have renamed `a1` to `DriverObject`.
 We can see that starting it an offset of `0x0e` some functions are being assigned to memory, these are the dispatch routines.
-If we add `0x0e` (the base offset, and `0x0e` which we believe to be our `IRP_MJ_DEVICE_CONTROL` dispatch function we get `0x1c`.
-If we follow this we end up at the following function:
+If we add `0x0e` (the base offset), and `0x0e` which we believe to be our `IRP_MJ_DEVICE_CONTROL` dispatch function we get `0x1c`.
+If we follow this logic we end up at the following function:

 ```c
 __int64 __fastcall sub_85078(__int64 a1, __int64 a2)